Westfield Sydney

 Westfield Sydney is a large, upmarket shopping centre in the Sydney central business district.
-It is located underneath the Sydney Tower and is located on Pitt Street Mall, adjacent to the MidCity, Glasshouse and near The Strand Arcade.
+It is located underneath Sydney Tower and is located on Pitt Street Mall, adjacent to MidCity and Glasshouse, and near the Strand Arcade.

 History

 Westfield Sydney is built on land that were originally occupied by Imperial Arcade, Centrepoint Shopping Centre (later Westfield Centrepoint), Skygarden and Sydney Central Plaza.

 The oldest of these was Imperial Arcade originally opened in 1891 and was closed and demolished in 1961.
 It was designed by prominent Sydney architect Thomas Rowe.
 The new Imperial Arcade was developed on the site by property developers Stocks and Holdings Ltd (now Stockland), the company's first Sydney city centre redevelopment project.
 It was opened on 18 October 1965 by the Premier of New South Wales, Robert Askin.
 It consisted of four shopping levels with office space above.
 Imperial Arcade featured the Sydney's flagship Angus & Robertson bookstore.
 It was purchased by the Westfield Group in 2004 for $90 million.

 Centrepoint Shopping Centre opened in 1972 with 52 stores.
 The centre was refurbished in 1984 and further upgraded in 1996 and 2000.
 Centrepoint was purchased by the Westfield Group in December 2001 and later renamed to Westfield Centrepoint and housed over 140 stores.
 Westfield Centrepoint provided skybridge connections to two of Australia's major department stores, Myer and David Jones.
 There was also a connection to Imperial Arcade.

 Skygarden shopping centre, built behind two heritage listed buildings and located below the Skygarden Tower office building, opened in 1988.
 The centre featured seven levels of retail and restaurants as well as a food court known as the Skydining zone beneath a glazed roof.
 It was purchased by the Westfield Group in 2004.